 A number between 0 and 1, the SHGC looks at solar radiation transmitted through a window or door.
 The lower the number, the less solar heat it transmits (= more shading).
 Some people rely on a center-of-glass or glass-only SHGC, which will give a higher number.
 Full window values include the frame, which has no solar heat gain.
-Which number you want depends on which side of the building the window is and your climate — for example, in colder climates, you want to collect solar heat on the south elevation of the home and block it on your west elevation to minimize overheating in the summer.
-The direction your window faces and whether or not it’s shaded will drive the optimal SHGC for your windows.
+The direction your window faces, whether or not it’s shaded, and your climate zone will drive the optimal SHGC for your windows.
+For example, in colder climates, you want to collect solar heat on the south elevation of the home and block it on your west elevation to minimize overheating in the summer.

 Energy Star Certification

 Energy Star® bases its certification on U-factor and SHGC ratings for four different climate zones.
 Learn more here >